IvanLi-CN/pod-upgrade-trigger/README.md

 Then open `http://127.0.0.1:25111/` in your browser.
 In the top status bar, enter `dev-token` as the manual token to access admin-only APIs via the UI.
+The binary automatically serves `./web/dist` (or the built-in `/srv/app/web` bundle when packaged), and no Web UI override environment variable is supported.

 ## ForwardAuth and dev mode